H4RDC0RN/dbd-overlay/README.md

 ### User Guide
 If you are new user, check out the [User Guide](https://github.com/H4RDC0RN/dbd-overlay/wiki/How-to-use)
 ## How it works
-**DBD Overlay** just taking screenshots and recognizing text from it.
+**DBD Overlay** just take screenshots and recognize text from it.
 It doesn't interact with any game processes so can't be considered as exploits.
 It's completely legal.